alex-ironsys/jquery-ironsys-timeline-plugin/README.md

 ```
 ## Data

 Data consumed by plugin is an array of objects.
 Each of them has 3 fields `time`, `entity` and `value`.
 Let's consider messages as an example.
-You can imagine `time` is a time the message was sent, `entity` is the author of the message and `value` is content of the message:
+You can imagine `time` is a time the message was sent, `entity` is the author of the message (in this example it's actually his IP address) and `value` is content of the message:

 ```javascript
 var data = [